nicbarker/clay/README.md

 **Rendering**

 Element is subject to [culling](#visibility-culling).
 Otherwise, a single `Clay_RenderCommand`s with `commandType = CLAY_RENDER_COMMAND_TYPE_IMAGE` will be created.
-The user will need to access `renderCommand->renderData.image->imageData` to retrieve image data referenced during layout creation.
-It's also up to the user to decide how / if they wish to blend `renderCommand->renderData.image->backgroundColor` with the image.
+The user will need to access `renderCommand->renderData.image.imageData` to retrieve image data referenced during layout creation.
+It's also up to the user to decide how / if they wish to blend `renderCommand->renderData.image.backgroundColor` with the image.

 ---